Skip to main content

 List items

-The client.Items.List function gets all items in a vault and can return each item’s ID, title, category, state, and the ID of the vault where it’s stored.
+The Items().List() method gets all items in a vault and can return each item’s ID, title, category, state, and the ID of the vault where it’s stored.
 It only returns active items by default.
-The example below returns item IDs.To list items, specify a vault ID, or pass a vault ID from the output of an item or the output of client.Vaults.List.
+The example below returns item IDs.To list items, specify a vault ID, or pass a vault ID from the results of an item or the results of Vaults().List().

 overviews, err := client.Items().List(context.Background(), vaultID)